- Ness

-Throwing a wedding that is kinder on our planet doesn't mean you have to sacrifice your vision of the day, it just means embracing the process with the slightly different perspective, and incorporating simple practices that will only add to the beauty and magic of the day itself.
+Throwing a wedding that is kinder on our planet doesn't mean you have to sacrifice your vision of the day, it just means embracing the process with the slightly different perspective, and incorporating simple practices that will only add to the beauty and atmosphere of the day itself.

 1, Invitations